adrianglz64/snappyrom/snappyrom-readme.txt

 SnappyROM is an updated ROM for your SuperSnapshot V5.
 Burn it to a 128KB or bigger EPROM/FlashROM and use it to replace the EPROM in your SSv5.
 It is also compatible with the EasyFlash3, but a CPLD upgrade is needed to add 128K compatibility.

+Use the ".bin" files to burn to an EPROM or to the EF3, or the ".crt" files for vice.
 Read on for more details.

 Introduction